-Green Gorge hut is on the east coast 15 kilometres south of the ANARE station, roughly halfway down the island.
-It consists of a comfortable Canadian log cabin, food store and storage shed.
-There are six bunks, although seven people can use the hut if necessary.
-It is the favourite field hut for many expeditioners.
+Green Gorge hut is located on the east coast approximately 15 kilometres south of Macquarie Island station, roughly halfway down the island.
+It consists of a comfortable Canadian log cabin built to accommodate five to six people, a food store and storage shed.
+It is a favourite field hut for many expeditioners.

-The current food store, known as ‘Shangri La' was originally a two-bunk hut built in 1955, and in 2004 it was re-roofed, rat-proofed and painted.
-The present log cabin was constructed in 1977 and in 1995 it received a face-lift with new cladding and a veranda.
+The current food store, known as ‘Shangri-La’, was originally a two-bunk hut built in 1955.
+The log cabin was built in 1977 and was renovated again in 1995 with new cladding and a veranda.

-The hut is very popular as a place to enjoy an overnight break on a journey from one end of the island to the other.
-Expeditioners may travel north or south via the Overland Track, or via the coast when the category 3 Special Management Areas are open (from April to September when there are no penguin colonies vulnerable to disturbance).
+Green Gorge hut is very popular as a place to enjoy an overnight break on a journey from one end of the island to the other.
+The hut is readily accessible from the overland track or via inflatable rubber boat (IRB).